 How do you find flights to Faroe Islands from North America?
 Which airlines fly to the Faroe Islands?
 Did you know you have a choice between to airlines in order to reach this unbelievable archipelago?
 Read on to find out more travel information about how to go to Faroe Islands by air or by sea from North America.

-Faroe Islands are a visually striking place with crashing waterfalls, epic mountains, and great hiking opportunities.
+Faroe Islands are a visually striking place with crashing waterfalls, epic mountains, and great opportunities for hiking tours.
 Travellers go to the Faroe Islands to embrace nature, slow down, and recharge.
 This is why Faroe Islands tourism is something people are starting to notice.

 The unreal reality of the Faroe Islands.
 This photo is taken n Kalsoy island.
 Photo by Costas Kariolis on Shutterstock.

-As of spring 2020 there will be a direct flight from New York’s JFK Airport to the Faroe Islands.
-The nonstop flight will be run by the airline company Atlantic Airways.
+There are no direct flights from North America to the Faroe Islands.
+The local airline company in the Faroe Islands, Atlantic Airways, are planning to start a direct flight from New York’s JFK Airport to the Faroe Islands.
 The exact date for the launch is still to be revealed.

-The easiest way to travel from North America to Faroe Islands, before spring 2020 when the New York route is opening, is by hopping onto one of the multiple daily flights from Copenhagen Airport (CPH) to Vágar Airport (FAE), which is the port of arrival for all visitors travelling by flight to the Faroe Islands.
+The easiest way to travel from North America to Faroe Islands is by hopping onto one of the multiple daily flights from Copenhagen Airport (CPH) to Vágar Airport (FAE), which is the port of arrival for all visitors travelling by flight to the Faroe Islands.
 You have a choice between two carriers: Atlantic Airways, the local Faroese airline that has operated on the route for 30 years, or Scandinavian Airlines.

 Atlantic Airways also has departures on certain days of the week from Reykjavík, Iceland, to the Faroe Islands and from Edinburgh, Scotland, to the Faroe Islands.
 Flights Edinburgh to Faroe Islands depart twice a week all year round on Mondays and Thursdays.
 There is also a direct flight from Paris to Faroe Islands throughout the year with departures on Mondays and Fridays.
 During high season from May to September there is a third departure on Wednesdays.